 West Linn, OR

 Dentophobia is a condition marked by severe fear dentists and dental procedures, and millions of people suffer from this severe phobia.
 While we here at ZenTech Dentistry pride ourselves on being kind and gentle, we understand that not everybody loves going to the dentist and we strive to accommodate all types of patients.
-Anxiety about dental appointments is highly common, which is why we offer an alternative to alertness called conscious sedation during dental procedures such as root canals or dental implants.
+Anxiety about dental appointments is highly common, which is why we offer an alternative to alertness called conscious sedation during dental procedures such as root canals, bone grafts or dental implants.
 This allows our patients to get dental work done without any fear or discomfort while in our exam chair.

 What Do I Need to Know about Conscious Sedation?